Kimlinh Tran: Career

-Tran is best known for her voice acting work on various video games, especially for her role of Fidget from Dust: An Elysian Tail and Ms. Fortune from Skullgirls.
+Tran is best known for her voice acting work on various video games, especially for her role of Fidget from Dust: An Elysian Tail and Ms. Fortune and Robo-Fortune from Skullgirls.
 She has recorded voices for video game developers such as Winter Wolves (Always Remember Me, Loren The Amazon Princess) and Wadjet Eye Games (Gemini Rue).
 She also voiced over 200 Internet projects.

 Personal life

-Tran identifies as asexual and non-binary (specifically demigirl), and uses both she/her and they/them pronouns.
+Tran is asexual and non-binary (specifically demigirl), and uses both she/her and they/them pronouns.
 She is of Vietnamese descent.